Lately, Meat-and-Potatoes-Guy and I can’t get enough of those Greek-style pasta salads they sell at the grocery deli.

 Then stir until everything is well coated in the vinaigrette.

-It’s a light, bright, fresh-tasting dish.
+This Greek quinoa salad is a light, bright, fresh-tasting dish.

 The nutty quinoa is coated with the olive oil and lemon dressing and complemented by crunchy cucumber, sweet tomatoes, and zesty fresh chives.